-The Pima Air & Space Museum is one of the world's largest private aerospace museums, located in Tucson, Arizona near the Military Aircraft Storage and Disposition Center ("The Boneyard") at Davis-Monthan Air Force Base.
-Unfortunately, public bus tours of the Boneyard proper were suspended due to the COVID-19 pandemic and then permanently discontinued.
+The Pima Air & Space Museum is one of the world's largest private aerospace museums, located in Tucson, Arizona.
+Unfortunately, public bus tours of the nearby Military Aircraft Storage and Disposition Center ("The Boneyard") at Davis-Monthan Air Force Base were suspended due to the COVID-19 pandemic and then permanently discontinued.

 Visited 9 January 2020, 17 March 2022, 24 Jan 2024, and 2 November 2024.